actck/jrodns/README.md

 But if you are using a hw-router like routerboard(routeros), you can't install external service or access that "internal-iptables".

-This only a dns proxy tool, you still need a trusted dns resource.
+This just a dns proxy tool, you still need a trusted dns resource.

+# how it working
+1. listen dns query request
+2. forward query to the top dns server
+3. got the dns answer and put it into routeros firewall using routeros' api.

-# prepare
+# prepare and run
-1. You need java env to run it.
+1. java env.
 2. Compile and package with mvn.
 An executeable jar file named jrodns-exec.jar will be generating.
 3. Put a config file same path with the jar.
 Config file name must be "jrodns.properties".
+4. run with command "java -jar jrodns-exec.jar".
+5. change client's dns setting

 # config